Superconductivity-enhanced spin pumping: Role of Andreev resonances

 where $\Delta$ is the superconducting pair-potential \cite{Nazarov}.
 The AR amplitude given in Eq.~\eqref{AR}, by focusing on the interface, assumes a bulk S (a thick S layer) \cite{SM}.
-A high probability of QP transmission for the thin S reduces the AR amplitude (we shall address this in Eq.~\eqref{ARa}).
-The transmitted QPs with spin $\sigma\in\{\uparrow,\downarrow\}$ propagate through the N layer and acquire a spin-dependent phase $e^{i\vartheta_\sigma}$ upon reflection from the $\text{N}|\text{FI}$ interface.
-We point out that the FI region is considered an exchange-splitting insulator for the QPs \cite{Kimel} that causes the full scattering matrix to be merely a reflection matrix.
-In addition, the full reflection matrix is block diagonal in the spin space due to the conservation of the QP spin during each individual scattering event at the interfaces.
+A nonzero probability of QP transmission for the thin S as well as an interfacial disorder can reduce the AR probability, which we address below.
+The transmitted QPs with spin $\sigma\in\{\uparrow,\downarrow\}$ propagate through the normal metal junction and acquire a spin-dependent phase $e^{i\vartheta_\sigma}$ upon reflection from the $\text{FI}$ interface, where the FI region is considered an exchange-splitting insulator for the QPs \cite{Kimel}.
+This renders the full scattering matrix to be merely a reflection matrix, which is block diagonal in the spin space due to the conservation of the QP spin during each individual scattering event.
 Consequently, multiple ARs at the $\text{N}|\text{S}$ along with spin-dependent reflections at the $\text{N}|\text{FI}$ interfaces constitute the full scattering matrix.

-The spin-active interface $\text{N}|\text{FI}$, upon reflection, rotates the QP spin around the FI magnetization axis, which in turn for a driven magnetization leads to generation of a non-equilibrium spin current detected in $\text{N}_\text{r}$ \cite{Bauer2}.
+The spin-active interface $\text{N}|\text{FI}$, upon reflection, rotates a noncollinear QP spin around the FI magnetization axis, which in turn for a driven magnetization leads to generation of a nonequilibrium spin current detected in $\text{N}_\text{r}$ \cite{Bauer2}.
 The conductance determining the transport of this spin current, known as the mixing conductance $\text{g}^{\uparrow\downarrow}$, is given by

-where $r_{ee}^{\sigma}$ and $r_{he}^{\sigma-\sigma}$ represent the total electron-to-electron and electron-to-hole reflection amplitudes in the $\text{S}|\text{N}|\text{FI}$ hybrid structure, respectively \cite{Yaroslav3,sk}.
-The reflection amplitudes are written in the basis where the spin quantization axis is parallel up to the magnetization in the FI and the trace is over all the transverse modes.
-(The exact expressions for the reflection amplitudes can be found in the Supplemental Material \cite{SM}).
+where $r_{ee}^{\sigma}$ and $r_{he}^{\sigma}$ represent the total spin-$\sigma$ electron-to-electron and electron-to-hole reflection matrices in the $\text{S}|\text{N}|\text{FI}$ hybrid structure, respectively \cite{Yaroslav3,sk}.
+The indices $n$ and $m$ refer to transport channels the number of which can be determined by transverse thickness of the normal metal layer \cite{Nazarov}.
+The reflection matrices in Eq.~\eqref{mc} are written in the basis where the spin quantization axis is parallel to the magnetization in the FI (the exact expressions for the reflection amplitudes in the ballistic regime can be found in the Supplemental Material \cite{SM}).
+In the following, we provide the results for the single-channel scattering and postpone discussing the case of multichannel scattering to the Supplemental Material \cite{SM}.